 A lot of arcades have their own special tokens for their games.
-But few have Soviet-era kopek coins complete with a hammer and sickle signifying their connection to communism.
+But few have Soviet-era kopek coins complete with a hammer and sickle.

-Preserved by a few Russian students in the basement of a technical school, the Museum of Soviet Arcade Games features 37 machines from the Soviet era including video games, pinball machines and collaborative hockey foosball.
-Although only 20 of the games are playable, each of the machines paints a picture of life and entertainment behind the Iron Curtain.
+Preserved by a few Russian students in the basement of a technical school, the Museum of Soviet Arcade Games features about 60 machines from the Soviet era including video games, pinball machines, and collaborative hockey foosball.
+Although only 50 to 55 of the games are playable, each of the machines paints a picture of life and entertainment behind the Iron Curtain.

 The museum has plans to expand as more machines are discovered and restored in the basement.
-Many of the machines have been sitting since the 1970s, when they were built in secret during Perestroika.
+Many of the machines have been sitting idle since the 1980s, when they were built in secret.

-Even though all of the machines are in Russian, the gist of the games are pretty apparent, like Tankodrome, where players shoot enemies with a tank.
-For an entry fee of about $10 US, visitors can walk through the museum and get a few 15-kopek coins to test out the machines.
+Even though all of the machines are in Russian, the gist of the games is pretty apparent; in Tankodrome, for example, players shoot enemies with a tank.
+For an entry fee of about $8 US, visitors can walk through the museum and get a few 15-kopek coins to test out the machines.